vmware-tanzu/pinniped/proposals/1125_dynamic-supervisor-oidc-clients/README.md

 Integration tests must be added to mimic the usage patterns of a webapp.
 Dynamic clients must be configured with various options to ensure that the options work as expected.
 Those clients must be used to perform the authcode flow, RFC8693 token exchanges, and TokenCredentialRequest calls.
 Negative tests must include validation failures on the new CRs, and failures to perform actions that are supposed to be disallowed on the client by its configuration.
-Integration tests will be used to mimic an upgrade scenario (with and without dynamic clients) to confirm that audience confusion is not possible.

 #### New Dependencies